 The radiation that damages my skin is reduced 50-fold.

 This means that only 2% of the radiation gets through.
-98% is absorbed by the protective film and rendered harmless.
+98% is absorbed and rendered harmless by the protective film.

 Nerd fact: The function between SPF and transmission (T: radiation that is transmitted) is approximately as follows: SPF = 1/T This also makes it clear that even an extremely high protection factor can never provide 100% protection.

-What can I derive from this for myself?
+What can I learn from this?
 The time I can safely spend in the sun is extended.
 It is multiplied by the SPF:

 Self-protection time x SPF = protected time

 That's the theory.
-However, the calculated protection time only applies under ideal conditions, which are almost never achieved in practice.
+However, the calculated protected time only applies under ideal conditions, which are almost never achieved in practice.
 A generous amount must be applied.
-Studies show that most people only apply 1/4 of the amount required to achieve the SPF (1).
-This reduces the protection enormously.
-The specified SPF applies to an application amount of 2mg/cm² of skin.
-This corresponds to around 1g for the face and 30g for the body (depending on size).
+Studies show that most people only apply 1/4 of the required amount to achieve the SPF (1).
+This reduces the level of protection enormously.
+The stated SPF applies to an application amount of 2mg/cm² of skin.
+This equates to approximately 1g for the face and 30g for the body (depending on size).
 Good guidelines are, for example, 1/4 teaspoon for the face or a shot glass for the body.
-Or two finger lengths of sunscreen for each body region (head, arm, chest, stomach, lower leg, etc.).
+Or two finger lengths of sunscreen for each body region (head, arm, chest, stomach, lower legs, etc.).

-In addition, swimming, sweating, rubbing, etc. cause the protective film to wear down over time.
-In intense sun, it is therefore recommended to reapply cream every 2 hours and after bathing.
+In addition, swimming, sweating, rubbing, etc., contribute to the protective film diminishing over time.
+Therefore, in intense sun exposure, reapplying sunscreen every two hours and after swimming is recommended.

-Rule of thumb: Even as a careful user, you should only ever use about half of the theoretically calculated protection time (2).
-In addition, always seek shade whenever possible and wear long clothing.
+Rule of thumb: Even a careful user should only ever use about half of the theoretically calculated protection time (2).
+Also, always seek shade whenever possible and wear long clothing.

 First of all, how do I know how long I can stay in the sun unprotected?

-In 1975, the dermatologist Fitzpatrick divided people into 6 different skin types based on skin, hair and eye color, as well as features such as freckles, etc., and assigned them an approximate self-protection time (3).
+In 1975, dermatologist Fitzpatrick classified people into six different skin types based on skin, hair, and eye color, as well as characteristics such as freckles, and assigned them an approximate self-protection time (3).
 We still use this classification today because it is easy to understand.
-Skin types I to IV are the most common in Europe and can stay in the sun unprotected for an average of 5 to 30 minutes.
+Skin types I to IV are the most common in Europe and can stay in the sun unprotected for an average of about five to 30 minutes.
 That's not very long!
-For children, a self-protection time of 5 minutes is always assumed.
+For children, a self-protection time of five minutes is always assumed.

 Fitzpatrick skin types